 Switzerland has a vast range of specialist Swiss doctors such as neurologists, pathologists, hematologists, and urologists.
 Specialists in Switzerland work in private practices, clinics, and hospitals.
 Although waiting times for appointments with general doctors in Switzerland are short, the lists for specialists can be much longer and you may have to wait a few weeks to see one.

 Specialist treatment in Switzerland falls under secondary care, however, many insurance packages allow you to see a specialist in Switzerland without a prior referral from your doctor.
-You will need to check the conditions with your insurer, however, because if this is not permitted you will be charged the full consultancy or treatment rate.
+You must check the conditions with your insurer, however, because if this isn’t possible, patients pay the full consultancy or treatment rate.

 See our guide to hospitals in Switzerland for information on some of the specialist hospitals and clinics available.